carlos-santiago-2017/InsideTheMachine/README.md

 instruction source1, source2, destination

-instruction field: 	Specifies the type of operation. source1 field: 			It Tells the computer which registers hold the two numberes or Operands source2 field: destination field: 	it Tells the computer which register to place the result in.
+- instruction field: 	Specifies the type of operation.
+- source1 field: 			It Tells the computer which registers hold the two numberes or Operands
+- source2 field:			It Tells the computer which registers hold the two numberes or Operands
+- destination field: 	it Tells the computer which register to place the result in.

 ## The DLW-1's Memory Instruction Format